 3° Now release the front brake to let the front wheel roll off in front of you, with a swift push-up on your arms to release your momentum.

-> 4° The bike levels up as you swing it underneath you, pull on the handlebars with your arms fully stretched to lift the front wheel up.
+4° The bike levels up as you swing it beneath you, pull on the handlebars with your arms fully stretched to lift the front wheel up.

-> 5° This only takes a split second, but keep your hips loose and tuck your knees up so as to let the rear wheel shooth underneath you.
+5° This only takes a split second, but keep your hips loose and tuck your knees up so as to let the rear wheel shooth beneath you.

-> 6° Finish-off the move fully stretched, crouching back over the rear wheel.
+6° Finish-off the move fully stretched, crouching back over the rear wheel.
 You may land on a different spot if you don't go straight.

 Watch all the slow-motion video clips for this move